Parli/nginx-influxdb-to-datadog/README.md

 At this time, the following metrics are _not_ supported:

 - request size
-- request duration
-- response size
+- upstream response size
-- response duration
+- upstream response duration

 Of note, the response duration is not available in the incoming metrics at this time.
 See [this issue](https://github.com/influxdata/nginx-influxdb-module/issues/3) for details.